Avoiding Your Near Enemy

 A hammer can pound a nail so you can hang your picture.
 Miss the nail and you hurt your finger.
 A skill saw or table saw can cut that piece of wood just right and help you build a house.
 But if you cut a board the wrong length it costs you time, money, and you have a pile of waste.
 That same saw helping you build your house can also take off a finger.

 Tools can help you build a home and everything in it so you are warm and comfortable.
 They can also hurt you if you mishandle those tools.
 There are techniques you apply to changing your beliefs and emotions so you can be happier.
-Take them too far, or misuse them, and you hurt your self or others unnecessarily.
+Take them too far, or misuse them, which is what the ego will try to do, and you hurt your self or others unnecessarily.

 Acceptance vs. Boundaries